Our Community

 Visit our business directory for more information about medical and dental services on the Ridge.

-Area hospitals are Enloe Hospital in Chico and Oroville Hospital in Oroville.
+Area hospitals are Enloe Health in Chico and Oroville Hospital in Oroville.

 The Yellowstone Kelley Heritage Trail, a former railroad bed, runs through the center of Paradise and offers a glimpse of our pioneer past through commemorative plaques.